Future of abortion rights at stake as Supreme Court considers Mississippi case

 Mississippi also has a six-week ban on abortions that has been put on hold by lower courts.
 And if the Supreme Court agrees with the state’s assertion that Roe v.
-Wade should be overturned, the state already has decided to ban the procedure altogether, except in cases of rape or to save the life of the patient.
+Wade should be overturned, the state already has decided to ban the procedure altogether, except in cases of rape or “preservation of the mother’s life.”

 It is not alone.

-“If the court does overrule Roe and say that bans on abortion before viability are fair game, there are about half of the states in the country that would be poised to either ban abortion entirely or at an extremely early point in pregnancy,” said Julie Rikelman, an attorney for the Center for Reproductive Rights, which represents Mississippi’s only abortion clinic.
+“If the court does overrule Roe and says that bans on abortion before viability are fair game, there are about half of the states in the country that would be poised to either ban abortion entirely or at an extremely early point in pregnancy,” said Julie Rikelman, an attorney for the Center for Reproductive Rights, which represents Mississippi’s only abortion clinic.

-White House press secretary Jen Psaki told reporters Tuesday that President Biden is “deeply commited to the constitutional right established in Roe” and believes the Mississippi law “blatantly violates the constitutional right to safe legal abortions.”
+White House press secretary Jen Psaki told reporters Tuesday that President Biden is “deeply committed to the constitutional right established in Roe” and believes the Mississippi law “blatantly violates the constitutional right to safe, legal abortions.”

 Mississippi initially told the Supreme Court it could square its 15-week ban with Roe, decided in 1973, and the court’s 1992 decision in Planned Parenthood v.
 Casey, which reaffirmed the constitutional right.

-Casey said that while states have an interest in regulating abortion, they could not implement bans before viability or erect other restrictions that unduly burden the right.
+Casey said that while states have an interest in regulating abortion, they cannot implement bans before viability or erect other restrictions that unduly burden the right.

 But after the court accepted Mississippi’s case, the state decided to shoot for the moon.
 It said both Roe and Casey should be overturned.

 “Nothing in constitutional text, structure, history, or tradition supports a right to abortion,” the state told the court.
-States should be free even to ban elective abortions so long as they show the prohibition promotes a legitimate government interest, it said.
+States should be free to ban elective abortions as long as they show the prohibition promotes a legitimate government interest, it said.

 The revamped strategy was fashioned for a transformed Supreme Court.
-It now has six conservatives, three of them nominated by President Donald Trump, who said that his choices would reject Roe.
+The court now has six conservatives, three of them nominated by President Donald Trump, who said that his choices would reject Roe.

 It is unclear whether Justices Neil M. Gorsuch, Brett M. Kavanaugh and Amy Coney Barrett are on board with such a move, which would dismantle nearly a half-century of abortion jurisprudence.

 But the court has never even thought worthy of review a state law that banned abortion before viability.
-And all three of the Trump nominees were in the court’s slim majority that allowed an unusual Texas law to go into effect, which has had the effect of virtually eliminating abortion after six weeks of pregnancy in the nation’s second largest state.
+And all three of the Trump nominees were in the court’s slim majority that allowed an unusual Texas law to go into effect, virtually eliminating abortion after six weeks of pregnancy in the nation’s second-largest state.

 “This is the most worried I’ve ever been,” Shannon Brewer, director of Mississippi’s only abortion clinic, the Jackson Women’s Health Organization, told reporters in a briefing.